meilisearch/documentation/learn/configuration/settings.md

 The `typoTolerance` object allows you to:

-- enable or disable the typo tolerance feature with the `enabled` field
+- Enable or disable the typo tolerance feature with the `enabled` field
-- configure the minimum word size for typos to be handled with `minWordSizeForTypos`
+- Configure the minimum word size for typos to be handled with `minWordSizeForTypos`
-- disable typos on specific words with `disableOnWords`
+- Disable typos on specific words with `disableOnWords`
-- disable typos on specific document attributes with `disableOnAttributes`
+- Disable typos on specific document attributes with `disableOnAttributes`

 [Learn more about typo tolerance](/learn/configuration/typo_tolerance.md)